apache/jena-site/source/documentation/notes/stream-manager.md

 - `location-mapping.ttl`
 - `location-mapping.rdf`
 - `etc/location-mapping.rdf`
-- `etc/location-mapping.ttl`"
+- `etc/location-mapping.ttl`

-This is a specified as a path - note the path separator is always the character ';' regardless of operating system because URLs contain ':'.
+This is specified as a path - note the path separator is always the character ';' regardless of operating system because URLs contain ':'.